shoib0005/practice.c/README.md

     return 0;
 }
-Area and perimeter of a rectangle
+// 3:Area and perimeter of a rectangle
 #include <stdio.h>
 int main() {
     int l, b;